-^{}This percentage does not include side effects reported by physicians.
+\This percentage does not include side effects reported by physicians.
 The total percent of patients that had nodules, bumps, or lumps in the study was reported to be 12% (14 out of 113 people).

-- RADIESSE® injectable implant injection carries a risk of infection that may be treated with antibiotics.
-If you experience an infection and it does not resolve with antibiotics, surgery may be needed to remove RADIESSE® injectable implant. - You may feel RADIESSE® injectable implant material in your skin after your treatment.
+- RADIESSE® injection carries a risk of infection that may be treated with antibiotics.
+If you experience an infection and it does not resolve with antibiotics, surgery may be needed to remove RADIESSE® - You may feel RADIESSE® material in your skin after your treatment.
 It may feel firm if you touch the area that was injected.
-This feeling should go away over several weeks. - Injection of RADIESSE® injectable implant in the back of your hand may result in temporary difficulty in performing activities (see Table 1 for details).
-If you have a dark skin tone there is an increased risk for this side effect

-- RADIESSE® injectable implant may cause bumps or lumps in your hand (see Table 1 for details).
-This side effect may last up to a 1 year. - The higher the amount of RADIESSE® injectable implant that is injected in the back of your hand, the more likely you could have a side effect.
-This may include increased chances of bruising, swelling, pain, redness and difficulty performing activities. - If laser treatment, chemical peeling, or any other procedure based on active dermal response is considered after treatment with RADIESSE® injectable implant, swelling may occur at the implant site.
-This can also happen if you receive a RADIESSE® injectable implant injection before the skin has healed after a laser treatment or chemical peel. - A post approval study was conducted to evaluate the effect of RADIESSE® injectable implant on hand X-Rays to determine if RADIESSE® injectable implant would obscure the visualization of the bones under X-ray.
-Based upon this post-approval study there was no obscuring of X-rays.
-The study enrolled 20 qualifying subjects at least 22 years of age with moderate to very severe volume loss in the dorsum of their hands based on the Merz Hand Grading Scale (MHGS), 10 with moderate to severe volume loss (MHGS grades 2 and 3) and 10 with very severe volume loss (MHGS grade 4).
-Subjects were in the study for approximately 24 months.
-Subjects were treated with RADIESSE® injectable implant in the dorsum of the hands after baseline X-rays, and had the opportunity to receive up to three (3) repeat treatments over 2 years of follow-up.
-The retreatment interval was every six months as agreed upon by the treating investigator and the subject.
+This feeling should go away over several weeks. - Injection of RADIESSE® in the back of your hand may result in temporary difficulty in performing activities (see Table 1 for details).
+If you have a dark skin tone there is an increased risk for this side effect. - RADIESSE® may cause bumps or lumps in your hand (see Table 1 for details).
+This side effect may last up to a 1 year. - The higher the amount of RADIESSE® that is injected in the back of your hand, the more likely you could have a side effect.
+This may include increased chances of bruising, swelling, pain, redness and difficulty performing activities. - If laser treatment, chemical peeling, or any other procedure based on active dermal response is considered after treatment with RADIESSE®, swelling may occur at the implant site.
+This can also happen if you receive a RADIESSE® injection before the skin has healed after a laser treatment or chemical peel.